googleapis/nodejs-logging-bunyan/README.md

   const app = express();

   // Install the logging middleware.
 This ensures that a Bunyan-style `log`
   // function is available on the `request` object.
-This should be the very
+Attach this as one of the
+  // earliest middleware to make sure that log function is available in all the
-  // first middleware you attach to your app. app.use(mw);
+  // subsequent middleware and routes. app.use(mw);

   // Setup an http route and a route handler.